nathancrank/Sensible/readme.md

 - @include mres(1.3) would match a Nexus 7
 - @include mres(4) would match something awesome thats not out yet.

-background-progress() documentation coming soon.
+background-progress() helps you use @2x png/jpg images and svg/webp to provide hires images.
+It takes advantage of Compass's image-url() feature to make relative paths irrelevant.
+- @include background-progressive("test") would print code for a standard 1x png and a 2x png.
+- @include background-progressive("test", jpg) would print the same code but for jpgs.
+- @include background-progressive("test", svg) would print code for a 1x png and an svg where supported
+- @include background-progressive("test", png svg) would print code for a 1x png, a 2x png and an svg
+- @include background-progressive("test", png webp svg) would print code a a 1x png, a 2x png, a webp, and an svg All files should be named the same thing, except with an @2x where appropriate. ex. test.png, test@2x.png, test.jpg, test@2x.jpg, test.svg, test.png

-*.
-SVG support requires Modernizr or similar testing suite to apply .svg to <html>.
+* SVG & WebP support requires Modernizr or similar testing suite to apply .svg and .webp to <html>.

 ## Support
 You can email me at sensible@nathancrank.com if you have questions.